Road to Rupert: Production

-This episode was written by Patrick Meighan, in his first episode of the season, and, like all Road to.. episodes from 2000–2007, directed by Dan Povenmire, in his second episode of the season.
+This episode was written by Patrick Meighan, in his first episode of the season, and, like all "Road to..." episodes from 2000–2007, directed by Dan Povenmire, in his second episode of the season.

-Lois mocking Stewie Griffin: The Untold Story (2005) (or, as it is called in the scene, Stymie Gruffin: The Untold Story), citing the movie as a "middle finger to the fans" by only being three episodes slapped together under the guise of a movie (followed by Brian calling in two bodyguards in suits to take Lois away) was edited on TV for time reasons.
-A deleted scene showed one of Peter's crimes being a hate crime, where during his stunt he hit a car with a Jewish driver.
-The televised scene changed the Jewish driver to a female virgin driver and the crime being a rape (her airbag having busted her hymen when it deployed) and not a hate crime.
+The scene in which Lois mocked Stewie Griffin: The Untold Story (2005) was edited on TV for time reasons.
+When Joe lists Peter's reckless driving offences, one of the crimes he's accused of is rape because a victim's airbag broke her hymen.
+A deleted version of the scene instead included a hate crime charge, due to Peter hitting a Jew.
 The scene of Stewie getting high on NyQuil to cope with losing Rupert and mistaking a throw pillow for a cat was cut from TV airings for time reasons.
 David Goodman noted that he feels the production crew may not have succeeded on this episode as everything falls into place easily, such as the box falling out of the moving truck.
 Every frame when Stewie is dancing in a montage of Anchors Aweigh took a large amount of work to produce.

-The montage of Stewie and Brian visiting several U.S. states (all of which are states where there's nothing but cornfields) was a DVD exclusive scene, removed from television for timing purposes.
-This scene was partially based on series creator Seth MacFarlane traveling the United States after the September 11, 2001 attacks and realizing there is much corn throughout the U.S. A deleted scene directly after the helicopter crash had shown Stewie saying "come here, puss" for a second time, but this was replaced with another.
-Stewie and Brian carjacking somebody was added to the episode in a later rewrite and censored on television.
+The montage of Stewie and Brian visiting several U.S. states (with a visual gag where numerous Midwest states are depicted as identical corn fields) was a DVD exclusive scene, removed from television for timing purposes.
+This scene was partially based on series creator Seth MacFarlane traveling the United States after the September 11, 2001 attacks and realizing there is much corn throughout the U.S. Stewie and Brian carjacking somebody was added to the episode in a later rewrite and censored on television.

 In addition to the regular cast, voice actor Max Burkholder, voice actor Phil LaMarr, actor Rob Lowe, actor Ted McGinley, voice actor Stephen Stanton, actor Connor Trinneer, voice actress Audrey Wasilewski, actor George Wendt (who voiced Norm Peterson in the episode) and voice actor Dave Wittenberg (who voiced Woody Boyd in the episode, originally played by Woody Harrelson) guest starred in the episode.
 Recurring guest voice actors Chris Sheridan, writer Danny Smith, writer Alec Sulkin and writer John Viener made minor appearances.